tomkart/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * Current preformance is slow.
 To increase the preformance, we can search less windows in X-axis for different part of the image
-* We are using car at the moment, there will be other vehicle such as bigger trucks and bike.
-Which it cannot detect
+* We are using car at the moment, there will be other vehicle such as bigger trucks and bikes, which it cannot detect.